MoAngwenyi/PortfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

 Glow skin is a e-commerce company specializing in skincare based in Nairobi, Kenya and serving 5 african countries.
 The KPIs we are investigating are these metrics- ie sales, customers, and products in a span of 4 months April - August 2024.
-The recommendations will be used by the marketing and product team to better allocate marketing and product team resources.
+The recommendations will be used by the executive marketing/ product team to better allocate marketing and product team resources.
 Insights are delivered to operations and product managers.

 Insights and recommendations are provided on the following key areas: